DhavalKotak/dhavalkotak.github.io/_posts/2021-06-17-Mustacchio-CTF.md

 And we get the passphrase : ``` urieljames```

-## Loggin into SSH
+## Logging into SSH

-After loggin in we get the user flag right away
+After logging in we get the user flag right away

 ![]({{site.baseurl}}/images/mustacchio/loginSSH.png)